-Maintaining our home was not the issue it was our spending because we felt we were entitled due to our career status and everyone else we knew was living the dream.
+It was our spending because we felt we were entitled due to our career status, and everyone else we knew was living the dream.

 We thought we should follow suit.

-The money stress really got to him to the point where he wasn’t sleeping or eating and he vowed to never, ever let that happen to us again.
+The money stress got to him to the point where he wasn’t sleeping or eating, and he vowed never to let that happen to us again.

-Well, here’s the part that’s hard.
+Well, here’s the hard part.

-He no longer buys me flowers, he forgets to say “I love you” and he works as many hours as he possibly can to get overtime money.
+He no longer buys me flowers, forgets to say “I love you,” and works as many hours as possible to get overtime money.

 His investment in our finances seems more important than our relationship.

-My husband is hoarding money because he is so scared of bankruptcy and not having enough money to retire.
+My husband is hoarding money because he fears bankruptcy and does not have enough money to retire.

-He doesn’t see what he does as a problem rather a solution to living the dream retirement and he’s willing to sacrifice living now for later.
+He doesn’t see what he does as a problem but as a solution to living the dream retirement, and he’s willing to sacrifice living now for later.

 He says he won’t be happy until we have at least 2 million dollars in cash saved up.
 Then he will be able to relax and enjoy life.

-I’m on the verge of leaving him because I deserve to be happy too and spending all my time at home and at work with quick visits to the grocery store isn’t cutting it.
+Spending all my time at home and work with quick grocery store visits isn’t cutting it.